-Someone trying to lose weight while doing a limited amount of exercise should probably reduce their intake of carbs and fats.
-At the same time, anyone going through intense strength training may need to significantly increase their carbs and protein.
+Someone trying to lose weight while doing a limited amount of exercise should probably reduce their fat and carb intake.
+At the same time, anyone going through intense strength and weight training may need to significantly increase their carbs and protein.

 It’s that combination of a personal goal with the amount and types of exercise that people have to factor in when choosing the foods they eat on a daily basis.

 You would also not be taking the right approach of just tracking macros with an app.
 All that tells you is what your current split is.